-If you withdraw from the Summer I term (drop all courses Summer I), you must notify the Financial Aid Office in writing that you plan to attend the Summer II term.
-Failure to do this will result in your summer financial aid being cancelled.
-You may email us at email@example.com with your student information and any questions.
+If you withdraw from the Summer I term (drop all courses Summer I), you must notify the financial aid office by emailing firstname.lastname@example.org (including your CID) that you plan to attend the Summer II term.
+Failure to do this will result in your summer financial aid being canceled.

 In the event that a non-federal financial assistance program or privately funded scholarship has their own return policy, their policy supersedes this policy.

 Receiving all QF’s or a combination of W’s and QF’s for the semester

 Federal regulations require that SFA identify all unofficial withdrawals and perform a calculation for the return of their federal financial aid.
 An official withdrawal is a student who stops attending classes before the end of the semester without notifying the Registrar’s Office that they have withdrawn from the university.
 If you receive all QF’s or a combination of W’s and QF’s for the semester, you will be classified as an unofficial withdrawal.